lihbr/lihbr-diapositiv/README.md

 [![Conventional Commits][conventional-commits-src]][conventional-commits-href]

 Assets and sources for my talks and presentations.
-Find all the resources about them [diapositiv.lihbr.com ✨][diapositiv].
+Find all the resources about them [lihbr.com/#talks ✨][diapositiv]

 ## License